๐ Table of Contents

 Security Architecture

 Podman's rootless-by-default architecture is its most compelling advantage.
 With Docker, the daemon runs as root, creating a potential privilege escalation path.
 Podman runs containers with user-level permissions, significantly reducing the attack surface.
-For security-conscious organizations, this alone can justify the switch.
+Docker also offers rootless mode (since v20.10, using user namespaces), but it requires additional configuration, has performance and networking limitations compared to Podman's native rootless, and is not the default.
+For security-conscious organizations, Podman's rootless is simpler and more robust โ but Docker rootless is a viable option if you're willing to configure it.

 u/devops_engineer on Reddit: "We switched from Docker to Podman for our production workloads specifically for the rootless containers.
 Docker's root daemon was flagged in every security audit.
 With Podman, that finding went away overnight."